interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 #### Usage with [ILP-over-HTTP](../0035-ilp-over-http/0035-ilp-over-http.md)

 Interledger connectors use a transport, such as HTTP or WebSockets, to send and receive data with peers.
-Settlement engine implementations SHOULD proxy all messages its Interledger connector's existing transport like so:
+Settlement engine implementations SHOULD proxy all messages through its Interledger connector's existing transport like so:

 1. Origin settlement engine sends a callback request to its connector with the settlement-related message to forward.
 2. Origin connector forwards the message to the peer's connector using its existing transport.